abdu21k/Oop_Modeling_Group_11/individual-work/Mastewal_Ayano/inventory management system Solution.md

 # Domain_4_Solution.md

 ## Title:
-Console-Based Inventory Management System in Java
+ Inventory Management System in Java

 ## Objective:
 To design and implement a simple, yet effective inventory management system that accurately tracks inventory transactions and stock levels across multiple locations using a Java-based console application.